infinum/eightshift-docs/website/docs/basics/helpers-php.md

 ## responsiveSelectors

-This function is the exact same equivalent as JavaScript function on this [link](helpers-javascript).
+This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).

 ## checkAttr

-This function is the exact same equivalent as JavaScript function on this [link](helpers-javascript).
+This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).

 ## selectorB

-This function is the exact same equivalent as JavaScript function on this [link](helpers-javascript).
+This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).

 ## selectorE

-This function is the exact same equivalent as JavaScript function on this [link](helpers-javascript).
+This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).

 ## selectorM

-This function is the exact same equivalent as JavaScript function on this [link](helpers-javascript).
+This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).

 ## selector

-This function is the exact same equivalent as JavaScript function on this [link](helpers-javascript).
+This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).

 ## selectorCustom

-This function is the exact same equivalent as JavaScript function on this [link](helpers-javascript).
+This function is the PHP equivalent of the JavaScript function on this [link](helpers-javascript).

 ## restResponseHandler

-Ensure correct response for rest using handler function.
+Ensure the correct response for REST using the handler function.

 - @param integer     $code Response Status code.
 - @param string      $status Response Status name (success/error).